Torsion spring: Torsion coefficient

 The energy U, in joules, stored in a torsion spring is:

 Uses

-Some familiar examples of uses are the strong, helical torsion springs that operate clothespins and traditional spring-loaded-bar type mousetraps.
+Some familiar examples of uses are the strong, helical torsion springs that operate clothespins (clothespegs) and traditional spring-loaded-bar type mousetraps.
 Other uses are in the large, coiled torsion springs used to counterbalance the weight of garage doors, and a similar system is used to assist in opening the trunk (boot) cover on some sedans.
 Small, coiled torsion springs are often used to operate pop-up doors found on small consumer goods like digital cameras and compact disc players.
 Other more specific uses: